davenquinn/xenoliths/paper/text/figure-captions.md

 #cross_sections
-Cross sections showing the evolution of southern California during subduction of a large oceanic plateau during the late Cretaceous.
+Cross sections showing the evolution of southern California during subduction of a large oceanic plateau during the late Cretaceous, and underplating of Farallon-plate mantle nappes during slab rollback.

 #neogene_sections
 Schematic cross-sections showing potential scenarios for modification of the